 The 300S comes standard with a slightly more powerful version of the 3.6L V6, making 300 horsepower.
 Leather seating, power driver and passenger seats, a 522-watt stereo and 20-inch polished aluminum wheels are all standard on the 300S.
 Like the 300C, the 300S is available with the bigger 5.7L V8 engine.

 The SRT8 returns with a track-tuned suspension and gobs of power.
-The outside of the SRT8 is appropriately mean looking with 20-inch wheels, a lowered stance and a unique grill.
-Capable of 0-60mph in less than 5 seconds, the SRT8 is unmatched in its combination of luxury and breakneck speed.
+The outside of the SRT8 is appropriately mean-looking with 20-inch wheels, a lowered stance and a unique grille.
+Capable of 0?60 mph in less than 5 seconds, the SRT8 is unmatched in its combination of luxury and breakneck speed.

-The SafetyTec Group, available on the Limited and the 300C, adds high-tech safety equipment, including adaptive speed control, HID headlamps, blind-spot and cross-path detection, ParkSense front and rear park assist system, rear fog lamps and rain-sensitive wipers.
+The SafetyTec Group, available on the 300C, adds high-tech safety equipment, including adaptive speed control, HID headlamps, blind-spot and cross-path detection, ParkSense front and rear park assist system, rear fog lamps and rain-sensitive wipers.

 The 300 presents a luxury big-car design and style at an affordable price.
 The 2011 redesign gave the 300 an Audi-like appearance and presence, but prices still start around $30,000.
 The lineup of powerful engines and available all-wheel drive mean the 300 also has performance credibility.
 Inside, a comprehensive list of standard equipment as well as safety technology means the 300 competes above its class in both features and price.